INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03/03 - Block Ciphers.md

 There is, however, a more modern version of this operation called **Galois/Count Mode (GCM)** — used by AES — which uses the exact same principle, but applies a **Galois Message Authentication Code** (**GMAC**) that ensure nothing has been altered (similar to a hash).

+****
+## Galois Counter Mode (AES GCM)
+Note: this part is optional, this won't be in the exam at all.

+Counter Mode is good at preventing a cryptanalyst from understanding our communication, but it does not guarantee than an adversary manipulated the outputted ciphertext and turned some blocks to gibberish.
+We'll need some an equivalent of a **checksum/tag** that also guarantees the **integrity of our ciphertext**.
+	*This way, we know that we crafted something no adversary can read (via AES), nor manipulate (via GCM).
+GCM is an **authenticated encryption scheme***

+We will check this tag both when we encrypt or decrypt.
+If we see that what we obtain is different from what the tag indicates, we know that the ciphertext has been affected and that its integrity has been violated.

+We want to **authenticate everything that we don't want anyone to mess with** :
+- Every ciphertext block
+- The original nonce (no need to authenticate each block's nonce, only the initial value)
+- Total length of our ciphertext

+Each of those data will be included in our key `H`.
+If something is altered, the key will be different, hence it guarantees us that we can not manipulate the ciphertext — nor the nonce — without obtaining a different key.

+AES-GCM is the most widely used method of encryption for web communications (and others).
+The only reliable alternative available is **ChaCha20-Poly1305**.